sxzrt/Instructions-of-the-PersonX-dataset/README.md

  **!!**  two paths:
  <div align=left><img src="https://github.com/sxzrt/Instructions-of-the-PersonX-dataset/blob/master/images/6.png" width="400" /></div>

- The name of path1 shoud be "Resources"; the 24th line of Manager.cs is the path to save the generated images, which is  better be the sub-path of the project.
+The name of path1 shoud be "Resources", in which are the models of person such as A1;

+The 24th line of Manager.cs is the path to save the generated images, which is better **not** to be the sub-path of the project (because  Unity will import the generating images, which will slow the generation process.).

   **!!**  the ID of the first person:

    <div align=left><img src="https://github.com/sxzrt/Instructions-of-the-PersonX-dataset/blob/master/images/7.png" width="400" /></div>

 To matching of the frames between two cameras, the first inputted person will loss one image.
-So we use ID 0 (a copy of ID 1) to initial the process.
+Therefore, we use ID 0 (a copy of ID 1) to initial the process, which dose not count towards the 1266 identities.

 #### 4. Run ▶️ the Game_Manager in Unity can get the images of a person with different viewpoints.

+#### 5. The script crop_bbox.m can be used to get bounding boxes of person, crop and rename images.

 ****
 #####  `The original images and unity project will be released ASAP.`